 These surrealist line portraits were one of my students favorite projects and one of mine as well!
+Once we were all done learning the elements of art it was time to learn a little bit about the different art movements through history.

 The first step is choosing a face from a magazine.
 I gave them the choice of using a human or animal face, mostly because all my magazines are National Geographics!
 We talked a little about scale and decided that faces about the size of their palm would work best.
 That gave them a great frame of reference as they looked through the magazines.
 Once they found their face they cut it out, making sure to cut away any hair and background details.
 We wanted BALD faces!